Silergo/Home-Assistant-Lametric-Weather/README.md

   In Lametric app you need to enter two strings:
   1. **Home Assistant URL**

 Thats where you need DDNS. ***But instead of that, you can just forward port of your Home Assistant server (default port is 8123) in router settings.
-In that case "Home Assistant URL" will be an external IP of you router, including port.*** If you server behind reverse proxy, don't forget to add in `configuration.yaml`:
+In that case "Home Assistant URL" will be an external IP of you router, including port.
+Although, this way not very safety.*** If you server behind reverse proxy, don't forget to add in `configuration.yaml`:
 <pre><code>http:
   use_x_forwarded_for: true
   trusted_proxies: